 These three conditions, shoulder impingement, bursitis, and tendonitis, can occur as a result of similar conditions, and are often referred to interchangeably.

-Shoulder impingements (along with tendinitis and bursitis) are treated with anti inflammatories, rest, ice, and injections.
+Shoulder impingements (along with tendinitis and bursitis) are treated with anti inflammatory medications, rest, ice, and injections.
 If these do not work then surgery is considered.
-The surgery can be the removal of part of the bone, called the acromion.
-This surgery is called a “acromioplasty”.
+The surgery can result in the removal of part of the bone, called the acromion.
+This surgery is called an “acromioplasty”.
 This is done to create more room for the movement, and reduce, or eliminate the inflammation.

 Never Settle a Shoulder Injury Quickly